Artwork for "And That's All I Wrote" showing Kendrick Lamar as a silhouette in the foggy light of a stage during the tour for his album DAMN

 Grammar and orthography

-Linguistically, there’s also the thorny issue of transcribing Black American English3For a detailed exploration of why different linguists refer to this language variety by different terminology, check out this post from Language Jones, who’s a shining representation of how you can get invited to the cookout by simply bothering to taking up a lifelong interest in people who don’t look and talk like you.
-When someone speaks in a distinct variety of English, how much do you deviate from the linguistic prescriptivism of Standard English in an attempt to render things like phonology and grammar?
-Or, to put it differently, how can you make sure you don’t end up writing the libretto to Porgy and Bess?
+In terms of grammar and syntax, transcribing Lamar’s lyrics runs into the thorny issue of how to capture Black American English in written Standard English.7For a detailed exploration of why different linguists refer to this language variety by different terminology, check out this post from Language Jones, who’s a shining representation of how you can get invited to the cookout by simply bothering to taking up a lifelong interest in people who don’t look and talk like you When someone speaks in a distinct variety of English, how much do you deviate from the linguistic prescriptivism of Standard English in an attempt to render things like phonology and grammar?
+Or, to put it differently, how can you make sure you don’t end up writing something that sounds like the characters in Porgy and Bess?

-In my view, the half-measure solution is to render all the grammar and almost none of the phonology.
-In other words, when Kendrick says “I remember you was conflicted”, I’m not going to correct that to “were”, since the nonstandard “was” is literally a different word; but I’m also not going to render “misusing your influence” as “misusin’ ya influence” because employing eye dialect7 creates the implication that the majority of people usually pronounce words exactly as they’re written, when the majority of North Americans actually drop the velar nasal sound at the end of “misusing” when they have to read the word aloud.
-As any dyslexic person will tell you, English orthography doesn’t really reflect pronunciation, so altering the spellings to reflect Black American English is just another way of othering black people and implying they aren’t normal.
+In my view, an easy kludge is to render all the grammar and almost none of the phonology.
+In other words, when Kendrick says “I remember you was conflicted”, I’m not going to correct that to “were”, since the nonstandard “was” is literally a different word; but I’m also not going to render “misusing your influence” as “misusin’ ya influence” because employing eye dialect creates the implication that everyone except Black Americans pronounce words exactly as they’re written, when in reality most North Americans drop the velar nasal sound at the end of “misusing” when they have to read the word aloud.
+As any dyslexic person will tell you, English orthography doesn’t really reflect pronunciation, so altering the spellings to reflect Black American English is just another way of othering black people and implying they aren’t normal, which is its own pernicious kind of racism.

 Layout and voices